 Many of the items on my list are interchangeable.
 For example, the bars hold so much history and the colonnades are an integral part of the amazing architectural style of the city.
 Of course, I could add shopping, fashion, restaurants, and the style of this royal city to my top 12 reasons to visit Turin, but where do I stop?

 Edited August 5, 2017 to add that a reader just informed me that Turin is twinned with GLASGOW!
-No wonder I fell in love with this city! ?
+No wonder I fell in love with this city!
 Thank you to Barbara for letting me know!
+And the Torino-Piemonte Card is a great choice when visiting Turin!
+Check out the options, HERE.

 NB: I put Torino in parentheses to make sure that everyone knows that Turin and Torino are one and the same city.
 It’s like Rome and Roma, only the latter is much easier for a non-Italian to decipher.